OliWilliams-codes/data_science_masters_dissertation/README.md

 # data_science_masters_dissertation
 This covers my work for my Data Science Masters dissertation.
-Once the project has been completed all the analysis, paper and code will be made available.
+The main paper is titled:

+**Oliver_Williams_Dissertation_Main_Paper.pdf**

+All the code and data files can be found in data_science_masters_dissertation/code

+**Addtional data introduction files:**

 **Statsbomb_DataExploration**